Our activity at a glance

 The Work Rights Centre opened the first Employment Rights Clinic in the London Borough of Brent in June 2016.
-We began by offering 4 hours of pro bono casework a week, then gradually increased our service to 6 hours in September 2017, and 20 hours a year later, as we were able to secure more funding.
-From January 2019 we have been trying to establish the same model in Manchester.
-To date, we are happy to have assisted 503 clients, including 471 in London, and 31 in Manchester.
-The increase in numbers reflects the investment in our Employment Rights Clinics, as well as the real need for its service, particularly from Q2 2019 when the Covid-19 lockdown was instituted.
+We began by offering 4 hours of pro bono casework a week, then gradually increased our service as soon as we were able to secure more funding.
+From January 2019 we have established the same model in Manchester.
+The significant increase in client numbers reflects the investment in our Employment Rights Clinics, as well as the real need for its service, particularly from Q2 2019 when the Covid-19 lockdown was instituted.

-We also work hard to address issues of employability.
-Our advisers provided hands-on support with drafting CVs, writing cover letters, and using job search strategies, but also referred clients to English language classes and other forms of training which can equip them with the skills to navigate the UK’s competitive job market.
+We also work hard to address issues of professional (im)mobility.
+Our advisers provide hands-on support with drafting CVs, writing cover letters, and using job search strategies.
+When needed, they refer clients to English language classes and other forms of training which can equip them with the skills to navigate the UK’s competitive job market.

 Finally, we provide information and hands-on support for our clients’ social security needs.
 When needed, our advisers offer information on in-work benefits, access to a General Practitioner (GP), as well as the right to reside after Brexit.